From Chapter 4: Buzzword Burnout

 It’s the system.

-- Is this pressure coming from me… or from something I’ve internalized without realizing it?
-(It’s okay if I don’t know for sure.)
+• Is this pressure coming from me… or from something I’ve internalized without realizing it?
+(It’s okay if I’m not sure yet.)

-- What expectations have I picked up—about speed, perfection, availability—that maybe aren’t mine?
+• What expectations have I picked up—about speed, perfection, availability—that might not be mine?

 The System’s to Carry